-The assessment of whether credit risk on the financial asset has increased significantly since initial recognition and incorporation of forward-looking information in the measurement of ECL.
+Impairment of financial instruments is determined by performing an assessment of whether credit risk on the financial asset has increased significantly since initial recognition and incorporation of forward-looking information in the measurement of ECL.
 DGCM's investment policy statement requires FVOCI debt instruments to be of investment grade, with a credit rating of BBB or higher.
 Credit risk increases significantly for FVOCI debt instruments falling below investment grade.
 Credit ratings for FVOCI debt instruments is monitored on a daily basis.